leka/moti/README.md

 	$ git clone https://github.com/WeAreLeka/moti.git
 	$ cd YOUR/PATH/TO/moti/
-	$ git checkout dev # or master for previous versions
+	$ git checkout dev # or master for working versions
 	$ make install

 Basically it just makes symlinks from ./lib to ./Arduino/libraries.
 Make sure you don't already have a library with the same name, it can cause troubles.
 Plus, we may have made some changes to the libraries, so it's better to use our versions.